 But how much time do you spend with each salesperson going over their numbers?
 How much time do you spend in meetings discussing and reinforcing sales processes and best practices?

 With one system that everybody accesses and uses, a lot of that extra time will no longer be necessary.

 You’ll be able to look in one place to see everybody’s activities, closed deals, and prospective leads.
-No more pulling up individual files, holding meetings to discuss what salespeople have been doing, or trusting that you’re hearing everything you need to know.
+No more pulling up individual files, holding meetings to discuss what salespeople have been doing, or trusting that you hear everything you need to know.

-And bonus, all the time you’ll save by not having these meetings, your sales team will also save to dedicate to interacting with more clients.
+And bonus, all the time you’ll save by not having these meetings also saves your sales team more time to dedicate to interacting with clients and leads.

 Setting up a CRM doesn’t take as much time as you’d think.
 It can go even quicker if you work with a sales consultant to map out what your sales process should include, find the right CRM solution, and figure out the best way to integrate your CRM for your business.